TrevorDArcyEvans/GraphML/README.md

 ```
 * authentication (who you are) is handled by IdentityServer
 * authorisation (what you can do) is handled by GraphML, based on an _email_ claim
-* security is role based:
+* security is role based, with the following predefined roles:
 | Role        | Description |
 |-------------|-------------|
 | User        | An entity using GraphML |
 | UserAdmin   | An entity managing a subset of data within GraphML, typically data belonging to a single organisation |
 | Admin       | An entity managing all data within GraphML |
+* the above roles are owned by _System_ organisation
 * SwaggerUI is only enabled in `Development` mode
 * SwaggerUI authentication will redirect to a login screen in IdentityServer
 * IdentityServer has some test users: